 Recently I spent time in San Francisco – alone!
 I had a full day in the city to do as I wished, so I created a punch list of places I wanted to see and crafted my own personalized San Francisco walking tour.
 I have to admit that it was fairly vigorous, but I impressed myself with all that I got to see!
 So, take a walk along with me, and if you ever head out to this coastal city, you can walk this route on your own.

 My walk started and ended at the Ferry Building Marketplace (which I’ll chat more about later!), which you can see on the reference map below to the left of the Bay Bridge.
-This fab map actually came from the Bay City Guide, and more maps can be found here for reference (and download your own PDF map if you’d like!).
+This fab map actually came from the Bay City Guide.

 San Francisco has a wonderful bike sharing system that is brilliant (although I decided not to utilize it after looking at the map and the 30 minute time allotment).
 Find out more about Ford GoBikes here.
 They are a great way to get around, and you can also purchase a multi-day pass.